 In this post, I really wanted to highlight what I did while IN college that helped me towards my occupational goals after graduation.
 These tips will really show you how to focus on your personal and professional development!
-I really started preparing my junior year of college and everything really exploded once January 2018 began (which is so crazy to me).
+I really started preparing my junior year of college and everything really exploded once January 2018 began.

 How to Prepare for Life After College

 For this post I want to list out the 10 most relevant ways that I prepared for life after college!
 This was a long and stressful process, but insanely worth it.
 If you really want to succeed after you graduate, this post is honestly the place to go for literally all of the tips I have!
 I’ll share more about LinkedIn tips for college students, job interview tips for college students, and even tips on getting a job after college with no experience!

 1. Apply for Internships your Junior Year of College

 When January 2018 came around, I was in my second semester of my junior year of college.
-I knew that I wanted to work in fashion (not really sure where), but I KNEW I needed experience before I graduated.
-For my major, an internship for 12 credit hours was required, but I knew i wouldn’t get a good one unless I already had worked in the industry.
+I knew that I wanted to work in fashion (even though I wasn’t sure where), but I KNEW I needed experience before I graduated.
+For my major in particular, an internship for 12 credit hours was required, but I knew I wouldn’t get a reputable one unless I already had worked in the industry.

-I applied for probably 4-5 hours a day for around 2-3 months.
+I applied to internships for probably 4-5 hours a day for around 2-3 months.
 You’re probably like “girl are you insane??”
 Maybe I was!
-That being said, I ended up applying to internships with Ascena Retail because (I had an amazing boss first of all) I had worked at LOFT for about two years prior.
-After two months of interviews, I was offered a position as a Sourcing Intern!
+That being said, I ended up applying to internships with Ascena Retail because I had worked at LOFT for about two years prior.
+After two months of interviews, I was offered a position as a Sourcing/Product Development Intern!

 2. Get to Know Your Professors & Help Eachother